 Because you will go astray.
-Unless you are a hugely experienced and disciplined writer, you will find yourself heading for that swamp.
+Unless you are a hugely experienced and disciplined writer, you will find yourself heading for that story-swamp.
 Writing the janitor's story, you might get wrapped up in a character, a scene, a sub-plot (Jake the janitor falling in love with a waitress in the coffee-shop, Jake slowly deciding to finish his machinist training) and suddenly your novel is losing its pace, its compulsion, its direction.
-You might not notice, not while you're writing your way towards the swamp, but you'll detect swamp-water when you do your initial read-through.
-Or when that trusted First Reader of yours confesses she lost interest, that the air went out of the balloon and she stopped caring, you'll know you've stepped off the path and it's mighty squishy underfoot.
+You might not notice, not while you're writing your way towards the swamp, but you'll detect its stagnant water as you do your initial read-through.
+Or when that trusted First Reader of yours confesses she lost interest, that the air went out of the balloon, and she stopped caring, you'll know you've stepped off the path and it's mighty squishy underfoot.

 You have forgotten the heart of the story.
 Raise your eyes and behold your logline.
 Now go back and ask every single scene Every.
 Single.
 Scene.
-"How are you contributing to the logline?
+"Hello Scene: how are you contributing to the logline?
 Are you to contributing at all?"

 If the scene replies, "Erm...no I'm not.
 I'm a descriptive passage" or if it says "I'm pacing" (pacing what?) or "Hey, pal, just adding a bit of human interest here", then it must be cut.
 All of these scenes are sapping your story of its vitality and they must die.
 (I know it's hard to delete them.
 I've done it and it hurts.
 Read my tear-stained Killing your darlings.)

-In doing that, it gives you plenty of elbow room.
+While doing that, it still gives you plenty of elbow room.
 How the janitor's opposition fights him, how he finds it in himself to choose the next step, how the story ends: all this is for you to supply.
-Your imagination will be more abundant and fruitful if it works on essentials rather than having desperately to invent something each time you sit down to write.
-The logline keeps you on point; everything you write has a reason.
+Your imagination will be more abundant and fruitful if it works on essentials rather than having desperately to invent each time you sit down to write.
+The logline keeps you on point: everything you write has a reason.

-If it were for this alone, your logline will justify its existence.
+If it were for this alone, your logline would justify its existence.
 But wait! — there's more!!

 One of the hardest parts of writing a submission letter or email is that first paragraph.
-In this letter, you begin by telling the agent or editor that you are submitting a thriller entitled [your title here] and then you have to deliver that one killer sentence, the one thing that sells the novel to them.
-And you already have it: your logline.
+In this letter, you begin by telling the agent or editor that you are submitting a thriller entitled [your title here] and then you have to deliver that one killer sentence, that one thing that sells the novel to them.
+You already have it: your logline.
 It's now your elevator pitch, your all-you-need-to-know one-liner.
-Just add a bit of bait.
+Just add a bit of bait, that final eye-catcher.

 Scotland Yard Detective Inspector Ranley believes a young mother, arrested for murder, has been set up by someone protecting a family secret.
 But on the Yorkshire Moors, families keep secrets for centuries.

-Fixing tough lawyer Sarah Ashbury's house is challenge enough, but eco-architect Mace McMann's business is to restore light into buildings and, now, into Sarah's nailed-down heart, although he knows that knocking down the wrong wall could destroy everything.
+Fixing tough lawyer Sarah Ashbury's house is challenge enough, but eco-architect Mace McMann's business is restoring light into buildings and now, he hopes, into Sarah's nailed-down heart, although he knows that knocking down the wrong wall could destroy everything.

 A school janitor fights to save kids from the local drug gang run by the Mayor and Sheriff.
-All he has is wire, duct-tape, and a good knowledge of plumbing.
+All he has is street savvy, a burning anger, and a good knowledge of plumbing.

-If I were the editor or agent reading this, I would have everything I need to know, and I'd say "Wow, sounds interesting!
+If I were the editor or agent reading one of these, I would have everything I need to know, and I'd say: "Wow, sounds interesting!
 Let's have a look."

-Your logline has become, with a little flourish, your killer hook.
+Your logline has become, with a little flourish, your 'hook'.

 Copyright Caro Clarke - www.caroclarke.com